 2017 was a record year for investor funding of hardware startups and the value of funding deals in 2018 is currently on track to meet the funding levels in 2017.
 The majority of these funding deals went to companies in the VR, smart electronics, and robotics spaces.
 Despite the track record of failure for hardware startups, investors continue to pour money into these ventures, especially in consumer hardware.

 Step 2: Sourcing Electronic Components

 Many early-stage hardware startups consider sourcing for prototyping different from the “real” manufacturing stage.
-Some electronics startups will source the parts for their prototypes and their final products from different vendors.
+Some electronics startups will source the for their prototypes and their final products from different vendors.
 You will want to order a small number of boards on your prototyping run and use these boards for testing.